Marisa G. Franco, PhD, author portrait

 Marisa G. Franco, PhD

-Dr. Marisa G. Franco is the New York Times bestselling author of Platonic.
-She holds a Ph.D. in Counseling Psychology from the University of Maryland and works as a professor there currently.
-She writes for Psychology Today and she has been a featured psychologist in The New York Times, NPR, and Good Morning America.
-Dr. Franco delivers talks about connection and belonging all over the country to private companies, universities, and non-profit organizations.
+Dr. Marisa G. Franco, PhD, is the New York Times bestselling author of Platonic: How the Science of Attachment Can Help You Make—and Keep—Friends.
+She holds a PhD in counseling psychology from the University of Maryland and works as a professor there currently.
+She writes for Psychology Today and has been a featured psychologist in The New York Times, on NPR, and on Good Morning America.
+Dr. Franco delivers talks about connection, belonging, and worth all over the country to private companies, universities, and nonprofit organizations.
+Her newest talk is entitled “Self-Worth at Work: The Key to Resilience in Times of Change.”

 Platonic